 Jehovah's Witnesses in Sverdlovsk had already faced pressure.
 On 19 April 2017, two State Security Ministry officers threatened local Jehovah's Witnesses with "negative consequences" if they refused to cooperate with them.
-The lead detective of the town police, R. Zemlianukhin, refused to conduct an investigation because the religious community does not have local registration, Jehovah's Witnesses lamented.
+The lead detective of the town police, Roman Zemlianukhin, refused to conduct an investigation because the religious community does not have local registration, Jehovah's Witnesses lamented.

 Luhansk, Alchevsk: State Security Ministry raids, seizures, planted literature?

 On 4 August 2017, "anti-terror units", together with soldiers and police, interrupted the religious services of Jehovah's Witnesses in Luhansk and the town of Alchevsk, claiming that there had been a bomb threat.
 After evacuating the worshippers from the buildings, the officers checked the documents of everyone in attendance.